Note: For the matching guide for DataCenter 7.x services, read the article here.

-DataCenter utilizes a "Log On As" user as 'Local System' by default, unless you are upgrading from an older version and had already specified the services Log On As setting, in that case it will retain the old services Log On As settings during the upgrade.
+DataCenter 8.x utilizes a "Log On As" user of 'Local System' by default for all of its own installed services, unless you are upgrading from an older version and had already specified the services Log On As setting, in that case it will retain the old services Log On As settings during the upgrade.
 If you will utilize a NAS device or other type of network based storage location as a destination storage location for DataCenter to backup to, then you will likely need to follow these instructions on how to specify the 3 x DataCenter services to run as that user that the network device is configured for.
 For instance, we see most people that utilize NAS devices with DataCenter need to have this set otherwise they won't be able to even add the NAS to a Disk Pool to be utilized as a backup destination, since the service(s) that DataCenter uses are running as 'Local System', the NAS device does not know what 'Local System' is and will deny access to it.
 Unless the NAS is fully wide open to the public, meaning no restrictions, then you will need to do this step.
 You will need to know what username and password is utilized by your NAS / network storage device to allow for full read/write capability which DataCenter will require for backups to store to that network location.

 First of all we need to create a user that matches the username and password of the network location such as a network share or NAS device.
 The user can either be a local user created on the backup server node in question where the disk pool exists that points to the network device location via UNC path, or it can be a domain user, in either case that user needs to be added to the Administrators group on the local machine containing the disk pool where the disk pool exists for the backup server node.
 If that is not in place then the DataCenter services that talk to the NAS device, via whatever node contains the disk pool that connects to the NAS device, won't be able to have appropriate admin rights to talk to the NAS.
 Since by default all DataCenter services utilize 'Local System' user for the Log On As user property, the NAS or other network device probably won't know what that 'Local System' user is to get enough access to write to it.